logzio/logz-docs/_source/_includes/tracing-shipping/docker.md

 ##### Create a configuration file

-Create a file `config.yaml` with the following contents:
+Create a file `config.yaml` with the following content:

 ```yaml
 receivers: